 Welcome to the University of Dundee Clearing Website

-Clearing is the process by which applicants who are not holding any offers through UCAS or GTTR can seek entry into University.
+Clearing is the process by which applicants who are not holding any offers through UCAS or UTT can seek entry into University.
 There are several reasons why you would be in Clearing.

 - You are not holding any offers after consideration of initial applications.